What to Expect From Pearson VUE on Test Day

 Schedule your exam within one year of receiving the confirmation code or you will have to repeat the application process.
 If you re-schedule your PMP exam within 30 days of the original test date, you are charged a $70 fee.
 If you reschedule within 2 days of your original test date, not only do you lose your entire exam fee, but you must pay the full fee again to receive a new testing confirmation code.

-If you complete a PMP training course, consider scheduling your exam date soon afterward.
+If you complete a PMP exam prep course, consider scheduling your exam date soon afterward.
 Taking the PMP exam two to three weeks after a prep course is a popular and reliable approach to testing success.
-And remember, your authorization code is only valid for one year, and if it expires, you have to apply and pay again.
+And remember, your authorization code is only valid for one year — if it expires, you have to apply and pay again.

 As you'll learn in the section about the testing site, there are many restrictions regarding what is allowed within the testing area.
 At the same time, there are also things you must bring to test or you will not be allowed to complete the exam: